Thursday, July 11 2019

 By the gospel, sin no longer enslaves believers (Rom 6:7).
 Jesus died to sin and His followers must do the same (Rom 6:8–11).
 For this reason, Paul declared, “Let not sin therefore reign in your mortal body, to make you obey its passions" (Rom 6:12).
 How does someone do this?
 The Christian must present oneself as a servant to God everywhere and all the time.
 The servant of God must present the members of one's body to service for righteousness unto holiness (Rom 6:19).

-For this reason, the apostle Paul noted that for one to have self-control then that person must exercise self-control.
+For this reason, the apostle Paul noted that for one to have self-control then that person must discipline the body.
 Holiness necessitates training for the body.
 Paul observed that running and boxing require training and discipline (1 Cor 9:24–26).
 Likewise, he wrote, “But I discipline my body and keep it under control, lest after preaching to others I myself should be disqualified” (1 Cor 9:27).

 The faithful are set free from sin to be servants of God.
 The fruit of that freedom is the process of becoming holy and its completion is eternal life (Rom 6:22).
 Therefore, the baptized believer must commit oneself as a bondservant of Jesus Christ to become holy and receive eternal life (Rom 6:22–23).
 A person must cleanse oneself to be of honorable use to God (2 Tim 2:20–21).